HCPSS/web-style-guide/README.md

 Then:

-- Use `fractal start --sync` from the directory root when to get the styleguide up and running.
+- Use `fractal start --sync` from the directory root to get the styleguide up and running.
 Suffixing it with `--sync` automatically reloads the browser as you make changes.

 - Adding some styles?
 While it's not necessary for just viewing the guide, run `gulp` in a new terminal window to compile styles as you add them to the styleguide